 Running Enzo with CUDA¶

-Enzo contains CUDA version of PPM and MHD solver.
+Enzo contains a CUDA MHD solver.
 Supported parameters include

 - Color fields: chemistry, etc

 - Comoving coordinates

 In order to make Enzo compatible with CUDA, a few changes need to be made in the settings.

 The first thing is to locate the Makefiles located within the src/ directory in the Enzo repository.
 Make sure then that CONFIG_ECUDA=yes

 Then locate your machine specific Makefile, e.g. Make.mach.mymach, and then set the following variables: